NrupM/lightning-gmaps4rails/README.md

 Go ahead and click **add user**, fill out the form inputs (keep latitude and longitude field blank) and come back to localhost:3000 to see your new "user".

 ## What's so cool about that?
+> Although you do use some javascript for the Google maps API its not nearly as much as without the gem - allowing you to start working with the map immediately and not having to take the time to implement basic functionality.

+Example:

 Yuck!
 Look how much code has to be written just to index an API.
 - Imagine using Vanilla JS and building each of those lengthy $.ajax calls to fetch JSON data and render views.